 The Board of the Durham Library Foundation

-Arthur H. Rogers III, vice president of our board, is the principal at Eno Ventures, a real estate investment firm.
+Arthur H. Rogers III, president of our board, is the principal at Eno Ventures, a real estate investment firm.
 He has served on the board/executive committee for American Dance Festival for the past decade.
 He is also on the boards of Nasher Museum Friends and KIPP NC Public Schools.
 “I spent time at the public library in my hometown,” Arthur says.
 “It was an interesting modernist building – the only one in town.”

 John Bowman is a partner with Maxwell, Freeman, and Bowman, P.A.
 He is hopeful that his background and training, including service on a number of different boards, will allow him to assist in furthering the mission of the Foundation.
 “My earliest and best memory of a public library is from growing up in Richmond and obtaining my first library card,” John says.
 “It was empowering, and I enjoyed going to the local branch for reading or research for school projects.
 It was also a good learning experience when I was late returning a book and having to come out of pocket for a late fee!”